-2.60.1 These provisions are found in Regulation 33 and Annex T of Police Regulations 2003.
+- 2.60.1 These provisions are found in Regulation 33 and Annex T of Police Regulations 2003. - 2.60.2 A member is entitled to take reasonable paid time off during normal duty periods in order to take action which is necessary: - a) When a dependant falls ill, gives birth or is injured or assaulted - b) To arrange for care for an ill or injured dependant - c) Where a dependant dies (see also para 2.46 above setting out details of the separate and additional entitlement to parental bereavement leave) - d) Where care arrangements for a dependant are disrupted - e) To deal with an unexpected incident involving an officer's child at school or nursery - 2.60.3 Each circumstance is distinct and separate from each other therefore, it should be made clear which circumstance the request is made within rather than a generalised request for time off. - 2.60.4 Dependant means a spouse, child, parent, someone who lives in the same house as the member (but not a lodger etc.) or, in relation to (a)

-- 2.60.2 A member is entitled to take reasonable paid time off during normal duty periods in order to take action which is necessary: - a) When a dependant falls ill, gives birth or is injured or assaulted - b) To arrange for care for an ill or injured dependant - c) Where a dependant dies - d) Where care arrangements for a dependant are disrupted - e) To deal with an unexpected incident involving an officer's child at school or nursery - 2.60.3 Each circumstance is distinct and separate from each other therefore, it should be made clear which circumstance the request is made within rather than a generalised request for time off. - 2.60.4 Dependant means a spouse, child, parent, someone who lives in the same house as the member (but not a lodger etc.) or, in relation to (a) (b) and (d) any person who reasonably relies on the member for their care or provision or their care i.e. an elderly neighbour. - 2.60.5 The member must tell the chief officer the reason for the absence as soon as reasonably practicable, and, if possible, state how long s/he expects to be absent.
+- (b) and (d) any person who reasonably relies on the member for their care or provision or their care i.e. an elderly neighbour. - 2.60.5 The member must tell the chief officer the reason for the absence as soon as reasonably practicable, and, if possible, state how long they expect to be absent. - 2.60.6 PFEW has published a 'Guide for reps on parental bereavement leave and time off for dependants' see BB circular 005/2022.